rodd1981/GTA-IV-Mission-Mod-Pack/README.md

 Source code for the GTA IV Mission Mod Pack V2.0 (it also comes with an API library coded by myself - very useful for those wanting to create new missions).

+# Special thanks

+Alex Blade - SCOCL (This mod wouldn't exist without this great tool).
+Cosy       - Thanks for sharing the source code of your mini-menu (it was really useful to improve the UI of the missions).
+Skorpro    - Thanks for sharing the source code of your ASI SCO Loader.
+OhManMyBad - Thanks for sharing the source code of your GTA V Teleportation.

 # Installation

 Create a new directory and extract all files.